There are three key reasons precision is so important when entering product details:

 Archiving in Bulk

 If you have more than 10 products to archive at once, go to your Product Page and click the Export button to export your products list.
-Identify all the products that you wish to export and send it to us as an attachment.
+Identify all the products that you wish to archive and contact us via [email protected]

 Searching Archived Products